 How Did We Get Here?

-- Offsetting our footprint: Investing in local native bushland regeneration projects to offset remaining emissions.
+- Newcastle Airport has invested in local native bushland regeneration projects to offset remaining emissions, working closely with Tasman Environmental Markets.

-- Sustainable financing: Securing a $235 million Green Sustainability Linked Loan from CommBank.
+- A $235 million Green Sustainability Linked Loan from CommBank was secured, tying financing directly to sustainability outcomes.

 It's a Team Effort!